Veterans Vocational Training Program

 To learn more about the Veterans Vocational Training Program, contact Mike Komrosky at 860-275-7264 or email firstname.lastname@example.org.

-To learn more about the Learning Lab, please visit www.cpbn.org/LearningLab or contact Donna Sodipo, Director of Education Services. at 860-275-7337.
+To learn more about the Learning Lab, please visit www.cpbn.org/LearningLab or contact Donna Sodipo, V.P. of Education at 860-275-7337.

-The IAM would like to recognize their generous funders:
+The Institute for Advanced Media would like to recognize their generous funders: